brettshollenberger/codecabulary/RSpec.md

 		rails generate rspec:install

 * If the system complains about a lack of Javascript runtime (mine didn't), visit the execs page at GitHub for a list of possibilities (Hartl recommends Node).
+* Run bundle:

+		bundle

+#### Retroactively Adding RSpec to a Rails App

+Use the `-s` flag to signal spec generation and set the `--migration` flag to `false` so you don't create a duplicate model.

+		rails g model ModelName -s --migration=false

 #### Workflow